 - Manage payroll

-You will need pretty solid math skills, know how you read and create spreadsheets, be detail-oriented, have excellent organizational skills, and be a problem solver.
+To find real online jobs for bookkeepers, you will need pretty solid math skills, know how you read and create spreadsheets, be detail-oriented, have excellent organizational skills, and be a problem solver.
 Bookkeepers can make anywhere from $20-$40/hour.

 - Scheduling posts